CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Main/Shuffle_Nodes_Config/01_Get_Set_Thread_TS.md

 # 01_Get_Set_Thread_TS

 ## Purpose
-Gets stored data cache for each Slack thread set.
+Gets stored data cache for each Slack thread, holding the Slack thread timsetamp, the correlation key, and last seen.

 ---